okiess/blog/src/pages/articles/2018-03-04---How-to-secure-wallet-private-keys/index.md

   * Keep your GnuPG secret key externally on a Yubikey

-#### KeePass XC auf USB Stick installieren
+#### Install KeePass XC on your external USB stick

-* Download KeePass XC:
+* Download KeePass XC for your OS

-TODO

-Kostenlos & Open Source für alle Plattformen (Mobile/Cloud Sync sollte man sowieso vermeiden)
-	* Open Source wichtig, Code Audit, vertrauenswürdig

-KeePass XC Einstellungen (nichts merken, speichern beim Beenden)
+* It's free and opensource and available for all major platforms.
+Don't use mobile or cloud sync. _Everything_ needs to be stored on the flash drive itself.

+* Edit the KeePass XC settings to _don't remember anything_ and safe on exit

 Bank eSafe?
 Kein digitalen Safe, über den man nicht volle Kontrolle hat

-* USB Stick Backup
-	* optimalerweise an einem anderen Ort ablegen

-* Backup Stick regelmässig nachziehen
+* Create one or more backups of the flash drive and store in a safe or a different location.

+* Update your flash drive backups on a regular basis and make routine checks every once in a while.

 ### My process in short (Paper Wallet)